vertigo-dk/BlackLED/README.md

 # VardeLED
-Software for the VardeLED controller
+Software for the BlackLED controller

 Introduction
 ------------
-Code for the Teensy LC running the VardeLED controller.
+Code for the Teensy 3.1/3.2 running the BlackLED controller.
 Compatible with Arduino IDE.

 Licence
 -------